 - Good (622 – 725) – A good score still gives you a lot of options when it comes to finding credit, but you should still be proactive about improving your score.

 - Average (510 – 621) – An average score is common if you’re recovering from an incurred event or you’re facing economic struggles.
 If you have this type of score, it’s time to focus on paying loans and bills on time and reviewing your credit frequently.

 - Below average (0 – 509) – A below average score puts you in the bottom 20% of the credit-active population.
 It means you’re likely to experience a credit adverse event in the near future, and it’s a call to arms to repair your credit score.

 Familiarising yourself with the different credit score ranges helps you see where you stack up.
 The better your score, the more options you’ll have for securing lower interest payments and credit rewards.
 Luckily, your credit score is flexible and always changing.

 What can banks see on my credit history?

 Your history lists all the credit accounts you have held in the past, including when you opened and closed them and the maximum amount available to you.
 It also shows default information, where a payment of more than $150 was unpaid for more than 60 days.
 It shows whether or not you met repayments over the last two years.

-  In a perfect world, we would all have spotless credit histories with no defaults or missed payments, no loan refusals and steady employment and constantly improving incomes!
-However, none of us are perfect and these imperfections can find their way into our credit history and from there into our Equifax credit score.
+In a perfect world, we would all have spotless credit histories with no defaults or missed payments, no loan refusals and steady employment and constantly improving incomes.
+However, none of us are perfect.
+These imperfections can find their way into our credit history and from there into our Equifax credit score.

 If you need professional help with your debts, we’re here to help.
 Our debt solutions have helped thousands of Australians get back on their feet.
 Contact us today to learn more by submitting your details below or calling us on 1300 368 322.